 On 03/05/2018 JORJIK NAZARIYAN filed a Contract - Other Contract lawsuit against ARMOND ROSTAMI.
 This case was filed in Los Angeles County Superior Courts, Burbank Courthouse located in Los Angeles, California.
-The Judges overseeing this case are DAVID SOTELO, LAURA A. MATZ and CURTIS A. KIN.
+The Judges overseeing this case are CURTIS A. KIN, LAURA A. MATZ, DAVID SOTELO and DAVID A. ROSEN.
 The case status is Pending - Other Pending.

 Pending - Other Pending